macho-catt/100-days-of-code/log.md

 **Thoughts:** Finished section b of part 3 (excluding the exercises at the end), which is mostly a tutorial on deploying an app to heroku, deploying the backend, creating a frontend build and copying that inside the backend directory, creating shortcut scripts on package.json, and creating a proxy for the frontend code.
 I also continued fixing my github repos, and realized how much of a pain it would be to continue if I had left it in that state.
 It's best to put each projects on their own repo, instead of having them in the same one.
 I ran into a problem with heroku because of that, so I will continue fixing the repo situation tomorrow.

+### Day 26: June 20, 2021
+#####

+**Today's Progress**: Learned how to deploy MongoDB using Atlas, finished all of fso part 3

+**Thoughts:** I didn't get much done yesterday other than fixing the github repos.
+Today, I finished all of fso part 3.
+It's interesting to see how MongoDB works and how different it is from MSQL (which is what I'm generally used to).
+It's also cool finally knowing the basics of a fullstack application, although there are still more to learn.
+I still have one problem with displaying a default error message returned by Mongoose to the frontend, and I wasn't able to figure that out.
+Maybe tomorrow I'll figure it out.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**